An installation made of hempcrete blocks to highlight the potential of bio-based materials in architecture

 The design process and assembly

+The pavilion reinterprets the vernacular style of the Pantescan garden, taking the form of a hemp brick semicircle that protects a single plant element, evocatively representing the biosphere.
 The installation had to be completed in just a few hours and entirely dry, necessitating the development of a parametrically designed installation method.
 The template used by workshop participants for self-construction was created in-house with a CNC mill and used on-site to "mathematically" control a process that, due to its inherently low-tech nature, would otherwise have compromised the final result of the work.
 The progressive rotation of the blocks, which achieves the desired armadillo skin effect envisioned by the designers (hence the name of the installation, "Tatu" – armadillo in Portuguese), was thus executed almost perfectly.

 Bio-Based Materials